B. J. McLeod

 Burton Darwin "B. J." McLeod Jr. (born November 17, 1983) is an American professional stock car racing driver and team owner.
-He owns B. J. McLeod Motorsports, which fields entries in the NASCAR Xfinity Series (and has previously fielded entries in the NASCAR Cup and Truck Series) and co-owns Live Fast Motorsports (along with Matt Tifft and Joe Falk), a NASCAR Cup Series team which fields the No. 78 Chevrolet Camaro ZL1 which McLeod drives part-time.
-McLeod has previously competed in the NASCAR Xfinity Series, NASCAR Camping World Truck Series, and the ARCA Menards Series.
+McLeod co-owns Live Fast Motorsports (along with Joe Falk), a NASCAR Cup Series team which fields the No. 78 Chevrolet ZL1, which he drives part-time.
+McLeod has also previously competed in the NASCAR O'Reilly Auto Parts Series, NASCAR Craftsman Truck Series, and the ARCA Menards Series.

 Racing career

 Early years

 Early in his career, McLeod was a go-kart and super late model driver in the Southeast.
 He was noted around the Southeast for being the youngest driver in several of the divisions he competed in as a teenager, including the Hooters Pro Cup.
 In 2000, McLeod competed in two Pro Cup races at Hickory Motor Speedway and USA International Speedway, with a best finish of 31st in the former.
-The following year, he ran an American Speed Association National Tour race at Fairgrounds Speedway for Herzog Motorsports, finishing 15th.
+The following year, he ran an American Speed Association National Tour race at Fairgrounds Speedway for Herzog Motorsports, finishing fifteenth.
 After a test session with Herzog, McLeod had an agreement in place to run a limited NASCAR Busch Series schedule for the team in 2002 but it never materialized.